We offer a wide variety of fact sheets on women's health topics

 Breast reconstruction using a DIEP flap

-This fact sheet is for women who are having a breast reconstruction using a deep inferior epigastric perforator (DIEP) flap, or are considering having a DIEP flap reconstruction.
-It explains what the reconstruction involves, and what to expect before and after the operation.
+This fact sheet explains breast reconstruction using a deep inferior epigastric perforator (DIEP) flap and what to expect before and after surgery.

 -